Moving to Rome?

 Getting a Residence Permit

-You can obtain a residence permit at the comune, the immigration office (Sportello l’Unico per l’Immigrazione) of the prefecture, or via the post office.
-The last option is probably the easiest.
+You can obtain a residence permit at the comune, the Sportello l’Unico per l’Immigrazione (immigration office) of the prefecture, or via the post office.
+The last option is usually the easiest.

 How to Acquire a Tax Number